Nikon D7000 vs Panasonic GX80

 - More modern: Reflects 5 years and 6 months of technical progress since the D7000 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the GX80 emerges as the winner of the match-up (15 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GX80 is the clear winner of the contest (17 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D7000 and the GX80 in practical situations.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the D7000 and the GX80 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Nikon D7000 vs Panasonic GX80